shoui520/shoui520.github.io/docs/vn-ios.md

 # Visual novels on iOS

+## Non-jailbreak: App Store

+There are a couple of native iOS "visual novels" but these are usually spin offs/gacha cash grab trash.
+There are a few iOS ports of Windows visual novels which you can buy at the Japanese App Store.
+You can switch to the Japanese App Store by creating an Apple ID with the "Japan" region.
+App Store accounts are separate to iCloud accounts so you don't have to switch your Apple ID completely, just in the App Store only.

 ## Non-jailbreak: Using PPSSPP Emulator

-Again, there *are* in fact native iOS visual novels, but I feel like emulating PSP visual novels is a better idea, just because the games on a PSP console are just going to be *so* much higher quality than games made for phones.
+While there *are* in fact native iOS "visual novels", these are usually gacha trash, and nobody wants to play them.
+That's why I feel emulating PSP visual novels is a better idea, just because the games on a PSP console are just going to be *so* much higher quality than games made for phones.

 It is a little more tricky to get PPSSPP working on iOS without a jailbreak, but it is definitely possible.
 You will need: